Disclaimer: I don't own anything of Naruto.

 "He wouldn't be this bitter if you told him the truth," another one commented.
 "He still thinks Hizashi died for the clan's purposes."

 "That is not the solution," another member of the council argued.
 "Neji is naturally spiteful about everything.
-I doubt anything could change his attitude."
+I doubt anything would change his attitude."

 "Not telling him was a wise idea," Hideki added.
 "Look how strong he has become.
-If he hadn't been so traumatised he wouldn't have put so much energy into training."
+If he hadn't been so traumatised he wouldn't have put so much energy into training.
+Keep him in the dark.
+His grudge is a productive one."

-As the Elders continued to discuss and murmur about this impossible boy, Hiashi started to rub his temples.
-Despite what he had said about Neji, the Hyuuga leader couldn't blame the young lad for being difficult on an occasion like this.
-He knew that his heart was filled with nothing but remorse for the main household and the restrictions it put on him.
+As the Elders continued to discuss and murmur, Hiashi started to rub his temples.
+Despite what he had said about Neji, the Hyuuga leader couldn't blame the boy for being difficult on an occasion like this.
 His tragic past had caused him to be this way; at the age of four, he had witnessed both the death of his father and the disappearance of his mother.
 Had anyone expected him to be a normal child after that?

-The fact that he, too, like his parents, was bound to the duties of the branch family didn't help either.
-There were traditions to which he had to adhere; like all the other members of the branch family, he only served to protect the main household.
-It was unfortunate that someone as strong as him would ultimately be a sacrifice, but what could be done?
+The fact that Neji, like his parents, was bound to the duties of the branch family didn't help either.
+There were traditions to which he had to adhere; like all the other members of the branch family, he only served to protect the clan's main household members.
+It was unfortunate that someone as strong as him would ultimately be a sacrifice if it ever came down to it, but what could be done?
+In more ways than one, this was Neji's fate.

 The clan leader couldn't help but sigh again, feeling much older than his actual age.
 His enigmatic ivory eyes were now dull and filled with despair.
 His gaze shifted to the sky, which was coloured a silky blue, enveloping the earth with its gentle embrace.
-He, despite the perfect weather, frowned.
-While the fleecy clouds seemed to chase one another, so carefree and unfettered, he was imprisoned by the many responsibilities tied to his position as the Hyuuga clan's leader.
+While the fleecy clouds seemed to chase one another, carefree and unfettered, he was imprisoned by the many responsibilities tied to his position as the Hyuuga clan leader.
+The search for a girl suitable for Neji felt hopeless.
+Who could possibly tolerate Neji, let alone be happy married to him?

-Neji had all the attributes of a strong ninja, but Hiashi knew something wasn't right.
+While Neji was a strong ninja in every noble sense of the word, he didn't seem quite human most of the time.
 The sixteen-year-old had a face that was constantly cold and commanding.
-He had lines under his eyes and a burden on his shoulders far too heavy for someone his age to support.
-He lacked the desire to appreciate anything.
-He ultimately needed to spend more time with friends, but Hiashi didn't know how anyone could endure his piercing glare and his rude remarks.
+He had lines under his eyes and a burden on his shoulders far too heavy for someone his age.
+He lacked the desire to appreciate anything beyond the training grounds, to smell the roses, to live life passionately, to hope for a brighter future.

 The clan head was in the middle of cursing under his breath when an advertisement flew in through the window.
 His tumultuous predicament made him want to rip it to shreds, but he stopped short of doing so when he saw a picture of a girl.

-It was just a photo, above a caption that claimed that she was a skilled ninja and willing to complete missions for money, but Hiashi himself was taken back by the weight—the significance, rather, of the entire situation.
-Maybe it was the temerity in her eyes, or the way she looked like she could complement Neji perfectly, but it felt like the Fates were already working something out.
-Hiashi, for the first time in months, relaxed, and felt triumphant.
-Yes, he concluded, she had to be the one.
-Curving his lips into a smile, he murmured, "Perfect."
+It was just a photo, above a caption claiming she was a ninja willing to complete missions for money, but Hiashi himself was taken back.
+Maybe it was the temerity in her eyes, or the way she looked like she could complement Neji perfectly, but it felt like the Fates were working something out for the first time.
+Hiashi, for the first time in months, relaxed.
+Yes, he concluded, she could be the one.
+His lips forming a smile, he murmured, "Perfect."

 "Perfect."
 A tall girl with two buns tied neatly atop of her head smiled proudly when she examined her target board: a tree on which she used a blade to mark multiple targets.
 As usual, her aim was flawless, even at varying distances, angles and launching speeds.
 She sighed in satisfaction as she looked around her training area; the entire lot was littered with sharp weapons.
 Her weapon-summoning skills were improving and it was getting easier for her to control the heavy ones.
 She was pretty good, especially for someone who had not been officially trained.

 The sixteen-year-old instantly swivelled in the speaker's direction, her right hand already at the knife strapped to her thigh.
-She was about to launch her weapon when she realised that the speaker was the leader of the venerable Hyuuga clan.
+She was about to launch her weapon when she realised that the speaker was the leader of one of Konoha's most powerful clans.
 She blinked twice before bowing humbly.
 "Hyuuga-sama."

 "Please, call me Hiashi."
 The tall man smiled.
 "Tenten, right?"